-As of June 30, 2020, the Fund was overweight consumer staples and materials.
-MFS feels many of the consumer staples companies it owns have pricing power and derive a significant portion of their revenues from underpenetrated emerging market countries.
-Within materials, the overweight is in the chemicals industry.
-The Fund owns two industrial gas producers: Linde and Air Liquide.
-These high-quality cyclicals have generated returns above their cost of capital and significant free cash flow over a full cycle, driven in part by long-term contracts that have built-in price escalations.
-These companies may experience increased volumes for oxygen and respiratory apparatus in their health care related operations during the pandemic.
+The portfolio was overweight the consumer staples and materials sectors.
+Many of the Fund’s consumer staples companies have pricing power and derive a significant portion of their revenues from underpenetrated emerging markets countries, which can lead to stronger revenue growth and more stable earnings growth than the overall market.
+Within materials, Linde and Air Liquide are two of the largest positions in the Fund.
+These high-quality cyclicals have generated returns above their cost of capital and significant free cash-flow over a full cycle, driven in part by long-term contracts with built-in price escalators.

 Significant impacts on performance